 Educational programs we support include:

-- Scholarships to 700 gifted high school and college students in need
+- Scholarships for 700 gifted high school and college students in need

 Caltex also partners with successful skills training programs.
-We work with the Don Bosco Pugad Foundation, which started the Coffee & Saints Café to teach boys culinary and restaurant management skills.
+We work with the Don Bosco Pugad Foundation, which started the Manna From Heaven training bakery and bakeshop program, as well as its spinoff project, the Coffee & Saints Café, which teaches boys culinary and restaurant management skills.
 We recently began a partnership with the Mobile Mechanic, which brings skilled mechanics right to customers.

 In the Philippines, Chevron supports programs that assist small businesses and offer training in agriculture, fisheries and home industries.